Spooky Salad (Halloween Side Dish)

 - olives – pitted Kalamata olives kind of look like little eyes, which is why they’re cool here.
 Green olives are spooky, too!

 - mini peppers – these add lots of color and flavor to this Halloween salad recipe.
-If you end up with a half a bag left over, make them into fajita veggies!
+If you end up with a half a bag left over, make them into a fajita vegetables recipe.

 - pepperoni – we’ll be using thickly sliced pepperoni to make “bats,” which I also discuss below.